scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 You'll learn some new terms and get familiar with the GitHub.com interface.
 You will *not* need to use the command line nor understand git/versioning.
 (We'll discuss two versioning concepts briefly, but you will not need to understand these to use this tutorial.)

+We've set up the website repository such that folks who aren't comfortable with GitHub yet, do *not* need to worry about deleting other folks' work or the whole website—options are set such that it's possible for you to accidentally (or on purpose, DH Darksider!) do anything that we can't easily undo.
+The one thing you should exercise mild caution about is: when drafting a new post or page on GitHub.com, you might lose your work if your computer restarts or you close that browser tab, without having committed ("saved") your work since you last added/edited text.
+We cover how to avoid that in the tutorial below, and it shouldn't be a huge concern—we hope that knowing up front what mistakes can happen, will help us be more comfortable with learning things by trial and non-ruinious error.

 If the workflow in this lesson doesn't work for your needs, there are two simpler options for authoring blog posts on SLab.org:

 1. Email the text (preferably as either a GoogleDoc or Microsoft Word file, though let us know if you prefer writing in a different format) to TBD, and they'll post your content for you.